My seeding looks bad

 Water regularly

-Keep the seeded area consistently moist until the new grass is well-established, usually 4-6 weeks.
+Keep the seeded area consistently moist, providing about 1 inch of water per week until the grass is established.

 Frequently Asked Questions